Updated: Jan 26

 How did this influence the customer and the business?

 What is the direct impact on a given functionality?

 Does any other business process depend on it?

 Will it cause any downtime of customer service?

 Probability Score – There are two aspects to the probability score.
 Most important is the probability of the risk to materialize in the customer environment.
-The second is related to project risks that occur during the development process and affect the project, like not meeting deadlines.
+The second relates to project risks during the development process and affect the project, like not meeting deadlines.